 Submissions are invited in the form of a one-page extended abstract, describing innovative industry practice or academic research.
 Submissions can also describe work in progress and do not prevent submission of the work elsewhere.
 Accepted submissions will be presented in poster form at the conference, and will not appear in the ACM Digital Library.

 The demos programme promotes applied research and applications to facilitate collaborations between industrial and academic members of the media production community.
 Demos do not have to be related to full or short papers accepted at CVMP but should have the form of live demonstrations of media production methods and/or their applications.
 A one-page paper should be submitted describing the content of the demonstration and an overview of the approach.

-We invite submissions for industry talks showcasing innovative ideas and practice.
+This year we are pleased to introduce a new track for industry talks.
 These should be submitted in the form of a one-page extended abstract describing the proposed talk.
-Talks will take a similar form to submissions for talks at SIGGRAPH and FMX, and can be talks that have already been presented at other venues.
+Talks will take a similar form to submissions for talks at SIGGRAPH and FMX and can be talks that have already been presented at other venues.

 Papers, Demos and Talks are invited in all areas of visual media production related to film, games, and broadcast, including but not limited to:

 - Computational photography

 - Computer graphics